wiln/flash-console/branches/2.5beta/doc/ReadMe.txt

   * Cc.stack() no longer accept channel name. use Cc.stackch() for channel
   * Top menu can now be hidden from UI OR Cc.config.style.topMenu = false;
   * Fixed bug with channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
+  * Removed Cc.viewingChannel. use Cc.setViewingChannel to set
+  * Removed Cc.paused.
+If you want to pause, press P in top menu
+  * Removed Cc.remote as it is a special use case
   * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
-  * Removed Cc.remote as it is a special use case
   * Simplied sourcecode where possible while keeping compile size down

 ===2.4===